orangeduck/mpc/README.md

 mpc_auto_delete(parsers);
 ```

-This gets especially visibile when you areworking with many parsers at once.
+This gets especially visible when you are working with many parsers at once.

 * * *